Checking Your Roof for Storm Damage

 There’s no good time to find out your roof needs repair — but you can mitigate the pain by routinely checking your roof for damage after severe weather.
 Waiting for a leak or damage to present itself gives the problem time to grow and worsen, pushing you to a place where an expensive roof and interior damage repairs are your only option.
 But being proactive in checking your roof for damage after severe weather hits can help your roof — and your savings — stay healthy.

 Different styles of roofs require different inspection methods.
 No matter your style of roof, begin your inspection by examining its exterior.
-You can get an idea of your roof’s condition from with both feet on the ground by looking for obvious damage with the naked eye or a pair of binoculars.
+You can get an idea of your roof’s condition with both feet on the ground by looking for obvious damage with the naked eye or a pair of binoculars.
 It is highly recommended that you do not get on your roof unless you are experienced in roof repair.

 After a storm, check for any debris that was blown on top of your roof.
 Debris could have damaged your roof when it hit, or could create additional damage if it’s not removed right away.
 If there’s obvious damage, such as a hole formed by flying debris or a fallen tree, call a professional as soon as possible.